Cockulsson History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Cockulsson research.
-Another 225 words (16 lines of text) covering the years 1090, 1200, 1379, 1680, 1760 and 1722 are included under the topic Early Cockulsson History in all our PDF Extended History products and printed products wherever possible.
+Another 113 words (8 lines of text) covering the years 1090, 1200, 1379, 1680, 1760, 1668, 1636, 1721 and 1722 are included under the topic Early Cockulsson History in all our PDF Extended History products and printed products wherever possible.

 Cockulsson Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Cockulsson include Coulson, Colson, Colsune, Colsoun, Colsoune, Culson, Culsoune, Cullson, Collson, Coullson, Collsoun and many more.

 Early Notables of the Cockulsson family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Cockulsson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) are included under the topic Early Cockulsson Notables in all our PDF Extended History products and printed products wherever possible.